anoma/nspec/docs/arch/integrations/adapters/evm/data_structures.md

     }
 ```

 The storage of the criteria is designated to the EVM event history logs.
-Once executed, the event will be transmitted, including the blobs, which will then be recoverable to interested party through Indexing services of their liking.
+Once the transaction is executed, the event will be transmitted, including the blobs, which will then be recoverable by an interested party through indexing services.

 The `actionTreeRoot` is computed as the root of a merkle tree of depth 4 with leaves provided by the `tag`s in the corresponding Action.